Xywzel/table_top_system/README.md

 fantasy setting X, files here provide examples and instructions on how to create ones own world or adapt things from one world to another.

+### Creatures

+Heroes and adventures need foes to fight and interesting beings to interact with.
+This module provides descriptions and stat blocks as well as instructions on how to read and create them and how to use them in game.

 ### Maps

 Battle maps, dungeon maps, town maps, wilderness maps.
 They all need